dadesso17/RJ-PINNs/README.md

 **For inverse problems:**

-*Instability can occur when attempting to identify multiple parameters simultaneously.
-It is easy to mitigate; the user can apply one of the techniques listed below or design a custom approach based on their knowledge.*
+*Instability may occur when attempting to identify multiple parameters simultaneously.
+This issue can be mitigated relatively easily: users may develop custom strategies based on their expertise, such as parameter bounding or other tailored approaches similar to the techniques outlined below.*